Eric-li26/AI_Genie/README.md

 # WishfulThinker

 To run, get an API key from OpenAi.
 Edit the file ".env.example" to be ".env" and in the blank spot where it says "OPENAI_API_KEY=", and enter your key there.
-Then in your terminal type
+Then in your terminal type:

 `python3 -m venv venv`<br />
 `. venv/bin/activate`<br />